CSCfi/bastion/README.md

 Once, nc is installed, we need a ssh config file, which openssh client will use when connecting to remote servers through bastion host.
 An example of a fictitious ssh.config file can be following.
+Also one predefined ssh.conf file included with this git repository.
+Please edit this file accordingly, before using.

 ssh.config
 =========